Winterchest101/LSPD_Lovisetto_Kim/README.md

 ├── forms.py
 └── requirements.txt

-### **Database**
+### Database
-The main database for this project is named car.db.
-Make sure to manage your database and migrations appropriately as your application evolves.
+The main storage for this project is called car.db.
+Just keep an eye on your database as your app grows.

-### **Contributing**
+Contributing
-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or create a pull request.
+We'd love your help!
+If you find issues or have ideas, tell us by opening an issue or making a pull request.

-### **License**
+License
 This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code.
-Remember to include the original license text in your copy of the code.
+Feel free to use, change, and share the code.
+Don't forget to include the original license text in your copy.